What is an online course?

 Principal certifies online courses*

 The principal of a student’s home high school may certify non-UC-approved online courses from an outside institution to satisfy the “a-g” subject requirements.
 UC expects that such certification follows a careful review of the curriculum and/or testing of ability level by the principal, department chair, district curriculum director or other qualified school or district personnel determining that the online curriculum is comparable to other college-preparatory courses at the high school.
 The principal designates certification by granting permission for the course to be listed on the student's transcript, along with credits granted and grades earned.

 *Important Note: Using principal certification to fulfill the “a-g” subject requirements is only acceptable for non-UC-approved online courses completed through the 2012-13 academic year.
 The principal certification process for online courses cannot be used for the laboratory science (“d”) and visual and performing arts (“f”) subject areas.

 Online courses in the laboratory sciences and visual and performing arts

 UC faculty consider the experimentation process a critical component of any laboratory science course because it brings the scientific process to life.
-Therefore, online laboratory science (“d”) courses will not be approved by UC unless they include a supervised, on-site, wet lab component that accounts for at least 20 percent of class time.
+Therefore, online laboratory science (“d”) courses will be approved by UC if they include a supervised, on-site, wet lab component that accounts for at least 20 percent of class time.
 Computer-simulated labs and lab kits are currently not an acceptable alternative to the required wet labs.